This four-in-one vaccine protects against tetanus, diphtheria, pertussis and polio. These diseases are easily prevented with immunization.

 - Take medications or have any diseases that lower the immune system or increase bleeding

 - Get the next needle as soon as possible

 - If you didn’t follow the routine immunization schedule a “catch-up” schedule will be recommended

 What if I decide not to be immunized?

-Choosing not to be immunized or delaying immunization puts you/your child at risk of getting sick with pertussis, tetanus, diphtheria and/or polio.
-Tetanus, diphtheria, pertussis, and polio vaccines are required by law (Immunization of School Pupils Act, 2014) for school attendance.
+Choosing not to be immunized or delaying immunization puts you/your child at risk of getting sick with tetanus, diphtheria, pertussis, and polio.
+These vaccines are required by law (Immunization of School Pupils Act, 2014) for school attendance.
 Students who are not vaccinated may be suspended from school.

 Yes!
 You may have no reaction or mild symptoms that include:

 - Redness, swelling, and pain where the needle went in

 - Children may become fussy or sleepier than usual;

 These normal reactions usually last between 12 and 24 hours.